 It is NOT okay for you to wait for time to heal your wounds.
 Time doesn’t do that – not unless you are prepared to wait, treading water, until your 80s or 90s when Time starts to draw a dense veil over your entire past.

-Just one lesson
+9) Take just one lesson

 Co-parenting with a Narcissist is never going to be entirely plain sailing.
 However, if you follow the guidelines above, it will be a lot easier than it otherwise might be.